 Company Logo - Home Link

-This self-guided tour takes you through a section of the city with a large density of 18th-century sites, including those open to the public for free and some that that charge admission.
+These self-guided tours of Charleston take you through a section of the city with a large density of 18th-century sites, including those open to the public for free and some that charge admission.

-As an alternative to using the below self-guided tour, you can now use one of our affordable AUDIO TOURS
+Alternatively to using the self-guided tour below, you can now purchase one of our affordable AUDIO TOURS

-We have partnered with Atlantis Audio Tours to provide you with a convenient way to experience our tours.
+We have partnered with Atlantis Audio Tours to provide a convenient way to experience our tours.

-Of course, you can always join our pay-what-you-wish walking tours of Charleston.
+Of course, you can always join our walking tours of Charleston.

-But our audio tours of Charleston give you the chance to be led by an experienced tour guide at a time of your choosing.
+However, our audio tours of Charleston allow you to be led by an experienced tour guide at a time of your choosing.

-The tour is also available with an off-line option to view the map and hear the audio of each stop so that you don't need to have GPS maps running with the app.
+The tour is also available with an offline option to view the map and hear the audio of each stop, so you don't need to have GPS maps running with the app.

-Here a sample of the tour.
+Here is a sample of the tour.
 "The Dock Street Theater".

 This self-guided tour starts at the red marker on the map at the intersection of East Bay Street and Broad Street.

-With houses and buildings that have remained intact since before the American Revolution, Charleston allows your imagination to travel back in time to the when stately horse-drawn carriages rode down quaint cobblestone streets.
+With houses and buildings that have remained intact since before the American Revolution, Charleston allows your imagination to travel back to when stately horse-drawn carriages rode down quaint cobblestone streets.

 This tour was designed to show you both sides of the city.